Modern NCAA Conference Commissioner was Forged in Fiery Destruction of the Pacific Coast Conference

 But winning big at major college football always has necessitated compromises to the academic side of a university's mission, and a certain tolerance for extra benefits and privileges to accrue to the school's top athletes.
 So if a university president and athletic director were in agreement with their head coach that the rules could be pushed for the greater good of the institution, they knew also at some point they would have to encounter the man they'd had hired to police their league, and slip around him.

 With all of the demands being made of the football program, and the schools fully committed to its huge wealth-generating potential, the sport grew too powerful for the simple checks and balances meant to restrain it.
 As the sport blew up on television, taking an even larger role in the national culture, it became not just unpopular, but professionally dangerous, for conference commissioners to expose programs for transgressions they may have committed in pursuit of football excellence.
-A commissioner who stepped forward to indict a successful program for breaking rules that few who understood the reality of the sport believed in would be greeted like a prohibition agent kicking in the door of a speakeasy during the New Year's Eve party and announcing he was seizing all the booze.
+A commissioner who stepped forward to indict a successful program for breaking rules that only a select few respected would be greeted like a prohibition agent kicking in the door during a New Year's Eve party to seize all the booze.
 Almost no one would stand up to watch his back, and fewer still could comprehend his position on the matter.

 While the modern role of a commissioner took decades to develop, there was a moment when the position emerged, Phoenix like, from the ashes of the Pacific Coast Conference after it had burned to the ground in 1959.
 The PCC is the direct ancestor of the current Pac-12, but the original structure had disintegrated in a firestorm of scandal and a plague of mutual distrust shortly after its venerable commissioner, Victor O. Schmidt, was forced to resign for the crime of enforcing its bylaws with a little too much zeal.